zhinoos-adibi/Computer_Vision/README.md

 **Creating and using custom DataSets**
-You van imagine DataLoader like a box wich contains data.where these datas comefrom.
+You can imagine DataLoader like a box wich contains data.where these datas comefrom.

  to get the data into the data loader box ,we first transform the data into a data set.so